brimdata/zed/docs/lake/design.md

 }
 ```
 None of the fields are used by the Zed lake system for any purpose
-except to provide information about the journal commit to the end user
+except to provide information about the commit object to the end user
 and/or end application.
 Any ZSON/ZNG data can be stored in the `Data` field
 allowing external applications to implement arbitrary data provenance and audit
 capabilities by embedding custom metadata in the commit journal.

 > The Data field is not yet implemented.

-#### Data Segmentation

-In a `load` operation, a commit is broken out into units called _data objects_
-where a target object size is configured into the pool,
-typically 100-500MB.
-The records within each object are sorted by the pool key(s).
-A data object is presumed by the implementation
-to fit into the memory of an intake worker node
-so that such a sort can be trivially accomplished.

-Data added to a pool can arrive in any order with respect to the pool key.
-While each object is sorted before it is written,
-the collection of objects is generally not sorted.

 ### Merge